snooppr/snoop/README.en.md

                         Example: 'python snoop.py -u
                         /storage/emulated/0/Download/listusers.txt'
-  --save-page, -S       Save found user pages to local files --cert-off, -C        Disable verification of certificates on servers.
+  --save-page, -S       Save found user pages to local files --cert-on, -C         Enable verification of certificates on servers.
-                        By default, server certificate checking is enabled on Snoop for Android, which improves search speed, but may result in higher percentages of false positives --headers , -H <name>
+                        By default, certificate verification on servers is disabled, which gives fewer errors and more results when searching for nickname --headers , -H <name>
                         Set the user-agent manually, the agent is enclosed in quotes, by default a random or overridden user-agent